Charles Gounod: Operatic successes and failures

 In January 1856 Gounod was appointed a knight of the Legion of Honour.
 In June of that year he and his wife had the first of their two children, a son Jean (1856–1935).
 (Their daughter Jeanne (1863–1945) was born seven years later.)
 In 1858 Gounod composed his next opera, Le Médecin malgré lui.
-With a good libretto by Jules Barbier and Michel Carré, faithful to the Molière comedy on which it is based, it gained excellent reviews, but its good reception was overshadowed for Gounod by the death of his mother the day after the premiere.Gounod, Charles, Julien Tiersot and Theodore Baker.
-"Gounod's Letters", The Musical Quarterly, January 1919, pp. 48–49 At the time an initial run of 100 performances was considered a success; Le Médecin malgré lui achieved that and was revived in Paris and elsewhere during the rest of the 19th century and into the 20th.
+With a good libretto by Jules Barbier and Michel Carré, faithful to the Molière comedy on which it is based, it gained excellent reviews, but its good reception was overshadowed for Gounod by the death of his mother the day after the premiere.
+At the time an initial run of 100 performances was considered a success; Le Médecin malgré lui achieved that and was revived in Paris and elsewhere during the rest of the 19th century and into the 20th.
 In 1893 the British Musical Times praised its "irresistible gaiety".
 Huebner comments that the opera does not deserve the relative neglect into which it has since fallen.

 With Barbier and Carré, Gounod turned from French comedy to German legend for Faust.
 The three had worked on the piece in 1856, but it had to be shelved to avoid clashing with a rival (non-operatic) Faust at another theatre.
 Returning to it in 1858 Gounod completed the score, rehearsals began towards the end of the year and the opera opened at the Théâtre-Lyrique in March 1859.
 One critic reported that it was presented "under circumstances of uncommon excitement and expectation"; another praised the work but doubted if it would have enough popular appeal to be a commercial triumph.
 The composer later recalled that the opera "did not strike the public very much at first", but after some revision and with a good deal of vigorous promotion by Gounod's publisher, Antoine de Choudens, it became an international success.
 There were productions in Vienna in 1861, and in Berlin, London and New York in 1863.
 Faust has remained Gounod's most popular opera and one of the staples of the operatic repertoire.